Yogesh-K-Matkar/react_concept_react_app/README.md

             ```

-- **Event Handler** in JS, Events such as onClick, onChange, onSubmit, etc, which then call Syntactic Function to handle Event in React, Handle Function should be written as handleClick, handleChange, handleSubmit, etc
+- **Event Handler**  function in JS that handles Events such as onClick, onChange, onSubmit, etc, by calling handler function with prefix of **handle** ahead of each function handleClick, handleChange, handleSubmit, etc

     This function handles logic of Form Handling, User Interaction, State Management, and Callback Function.

-    This function also handle Syntactic Method proved by browser and html control/element/tag through event argument such event.preventDefault, event.stopPropagation or event.stopImmediatePropagation
+    When such function also handle Synthetic Method default behaviour of browser and html control/element/tag through event argument such event.preventDefault, event.stopPropagation or event.stopImmediatePropagation.Then they are called as Synthetic Event Handler

          - **Type Of Function**:-